Welcome to HoB's Children & early adolescent:

 - First pages of some quality literature books

-- Worksheets - prediction chart, prediction web, retelling worksheet, time travel & flash backs, book rating sheet 10 points, book rating page 50 points, author of the week, KWL chart, KWHL chart, main idea chart, gender bias analysis, how was your journey?, literature log with starters, book's I've read chart, story retelling with analysis
+- Activities - worksheet types: prediction chart, prediction web, retelling worksheet, time travel & flash backs, book rating sheet 10 points, book rating page 50 points, author of the week, KWL chart, KWHL chart, main idea chart, gender bias analysis, how was your journey?, literature log with starters, book's I've read chart, story retelling with analysis.
+See also more worksheet activities in story elements

 - How to make your own cloth covered book